drghirlanda/alex/Manual.md

     5
     6

-This instructs alex that you want to run 6 subjects.
-It is more common however, that different subjects require different treatments.
-Right now, alex can only change the color of stimuli on a per-subject basis.
-If you want to test two shades of pink, for example, you would
+This instructs alex that you want to run 6 subjects, all subject to the same treatment.
+Often, however, subjects need to be divided in different treatment groups.
+Any of the fields in the Stimuli.csv file can be specified on a per-subject bases.
+If you want to test two shades of pink, for example, you would extend the Subjects.csv file like this:
-do:

     Subject PColor
     1       255,128,128